Multi-messenger constraints on Abelian-Higgs cosmic string networks: Multi-messenger signals from the Abelian-Higgs string network

-Precisely speaking, this approximation is valid when $\mathcal{G}(z(t_1))$ is constant and one needs to take into account its variation for an smoother dependence of $\Omega_{\rm gw}$ on $f$.
+Precisely speaking, this approximation is not valid when $\mathcal{G}(z(t_1))$ varies.
 However, for most values of $G\mu$ of our interest, the SGWB within PTA frequency range is dominated by the loops surviving from the radiation era~\eqref{rm} and this subtlety does not affect our result.

 In Fig.~\ref{fig:gwsignal}, we plot the spectrum of SGWB~\eqref{AHGW} with the benchmark parameters $(G\mu,\fng) = (10^{-10},1)$, $(10^{-8},0.1)$, and $(10^{-7},0.05)$.
+Here we assume that the contribution from long strings are negligible, which is well justified for the parameters of our interest since it is of the order of $(G\mu)^2$ (see {\it e.g.} Ref.~\cite{CamargoNevesdaCunha:2022mvg}).
 We also plot the previously obtained upper bounds by PTA experiments~\cite{NANOGRAV:2018hou,Lentati:2015qwp,Shannon:2015ect}, which is comparable to the amplitude of SGWB estimated from the recently reported common stochastic process~\cite{NANOGrav:2020bcs,Goncharov:2021oub,Chen:2021rqp,Antoniadis:2022pcn}.
 The fraction of NG-like loops $\fng = 0.1$, which is assumed for the purple line, is the highest allowed value in our model.
 On the other hand, $G\mu = 10^{-7}$ is the highest string tension which satisfies the CMB bound~\cite{Planck:2015fie,Lizarraga:2016onn}.
 The brown line with $\fng = 1$ is for comparison with the BOS model.
 We find it agrees with the spectrum depicted in the Fig.~6 of Ref.~\cite{Blanco-Pillado:2017oxo}.

 The spectrum of SGWB from BOS loops has a following structure.
 At high frequencies, the loops radiating in the RD era yields a plateau.
 At intermediate frequencies, a peak is created from GW emission from radiation-era loops in the matter era.
 Frequencies below $1/(G\mu t_0)$ are suppressed since only small number of large loops can contribute.
 As investigated in Ref.~\cite{Blanco-Pillado:2021ygr}, BOS model with $G\mu \lesssim 10^{-10}$ is favoured by the recent PTA experiments.
 In the AH model, however, $\fng$ suppresses the overall amplitude and hence $(G\mu,\fng) = (10^{-8},0.1), (10^{-7},0.05)$ can be comparable to the BOS with $G\mu \simeq 10^{-10}$.